Lumysia/blog/content/privacy-policy/index.en.md

 ## 1. Introduction

 Welcome to Lumysia's Grimoire ("we", "us", "our").
-This website is accessible at `https://blog.lumysia.net/`.
 We are committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and safeguard your information when you visit our website.

 ## 2. Information We Collect